Publish your first campaign

 You can have your campaign online in a few minutes.
 Write down your copy.
 Add pictures, videos and any kind of document you need to enrich your story.
 Send emails to your different audiences to let them know about your news.
 Check your results, test and improve!

 Start from the Overview page of your newsroom.
 See the green button on the top right?
-There are 2 types of campaigns you can create.
-The Classic is fixed: you just need to fill in the different fields.
-The Freeform, on the other hand, is much more fun.
+Click on that to begin your journey with our newly updated Freeform Editor.
 You decide where exactly you want your images, your text, your quotes and your videos.
-You build your media-rich narration block by block.
+You build your media-rich narration, block by block.

 Create your blocks of content

-In the Freeform campaign you can create blocks of different media content and assemble them in the right order to tell your story in the most impactful way.
+In your campaign you can create blocks of different media content and assemble them in the right order to tell your story in the most impactful way.

 The main types of content are: Header, Text, Link, Quote, Media and Spokespeople.